Gateway Arch National Park: 1930s

 Almost all of the historic buildings associated with this period had been replaced by newer buildings.
 His idea was to raze all of the buildings in the original St. Louis platted area and replace it with a park with "a central feature, a shaft, a building, an arch, or something which would symbolize American culture and civilization."

 Smith pitched the idea to Bernard Dickmann who quickly assembled a meeting of St. Louis civic leaders on December 15, 1933, at the Jefferson Hotel and they endorsed the plan and Smith became chairman of what would become the Jefferson National Expansion Memorial Association (a position he would hold until 1949 with a one-year exception).

 The Commission then defined the area, got cost estimates of $30 million to buy the land, clear the buildings and erect a park and monument.
 With promises from the federal government (via the United States Territorial Expansion Memorial Commission) to join if the City of St. Louis could raise money.

 The area to be included in the park was bounded by the Eads Bridge/Washington Avenue on the north and Poplar Street on the south, the Mississippi River on the east and Third Street (now Interstate 44) on the west.
 The Old Courthouse, just west of Third Street, was added in 1940.

 The only building in this area not included was the Old Cathedral, which is on the site of St. Louis first church and was opposite the home of St. Louis founder Auguste Chouteau.
 The founders of the city were buried in its graveyard (but were moved in 1849 to Bellefontaine Cemetery during a cholera outbreak).

 Taking away 40 blocks in the center of St. Louis was bitterly fought by some sources—particularly the St. Louis Post-Dispatch.
-On September 10, 1935, the voters of St. Louis approved a $7.5 million bond issue to buy the property.
-Local architect Louis La Beaume provided a preliminary design proposal for the site that included multiple museums, fountains and obelisks.
+On September 10, 1935, the voters of St. Louis supposedly approved a $7.5 million bond issue to buy the property.
+Local architect Louis LaBeaume provided a preliminary design proposal for the site that included multiple museums, fountains and obelisks.
+Soon after, it was revealed that the election was rigged, and the true number of voters in favor of the demolition of the riverfront is unknown.

 The buildings were bought for $7 million by the federal government via Eminent domain and was subject to considerable litigation but were ultimately bought at 131.99 percent of assessed valuation.
-Roosevelt inspected the memorial area on October 14, 1936 during the dedication of the St. Louis Soldiers Memorial.
+Roosevelt inspected the memorial area on October 14, 1936, during the dedication of the St. Louis Soldiers Memorial.
 Included in the party was then Senator Harry S. Truman.